bryanluwz/SC1015-Mini-Project-SC17-Group-7/README.md

 ## What we had learned

-- We learnt that they are many data preprocessing to be done before even starting to make and train the machine learning model.
+- We learnt to preprocess textual data before starting to make and train the machine learning model.

 - We also learnt how to use `sklearn`'s Multi-Layer Perceptron Classifier in machine learning.

-- Being exposed to the Multi-Layer Perceptron (MLP) Classifier using Scikit Learn.
+- How to re-use a previously trained machine learning model.

 ## Conclusion